azat-co/aws-intro/02-modules.md

 * AWS account
 * Node and npm

+Detailed instruction in labs/0-installs.md

-15 minutes to download and install
+Time to finish: 15 minutes to download and install

 ---